salt-extensions/salt-extension-copier/docs/topics/testing/writing.md

 Functional tests run in a familiar Salt environment, hence you do not need to import the modules to test.
 The `loaders` fixture provides access to most Salt module types.
-For example, if we're testing an execution module named `foobar`, we can receive the initialized module like this:
+For example, if we're testing an execution module named `foobar`, we can access the initialized module like this:

 ```python
 import pytest